Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * xrot = alpha, which is the X axis rotation and is as high as the Z and former Z angle difference.
 Often 0, 180, 90 or -90 degrees
 * home, min, max angles of theta if rotatioal axis.
 Home, min and max position in mm for a prismatic axis.

-**Example**: tbd
-...

-**B** alternative to DH parameters, defining all 3 axes
+Instead of DH parameters, all 6 translations and rotations can be defined by:
+Aaxisnr:ztrans:zrot:ytrans:yrot:xtrans:xrot:home:minangle:maxangle

 Adding the possibility to define Y axes' parameters rotation and translation to give full flexibility to define the coordinates.
 The Z axis is rotated and translated first, then Y, then X, according to the roll-pitch-yaw (RPY) order.

-Baxisnr:ztrans:zrot:ytrans:yrot:xtrans:xrot:home:minangle:maxangle

-B1 to B6 are the equivalent to DH parameters.
-B0 allows a displacement of the first axis.
+A1 to A6 are the equivalent to DH parameters.
+A0 allows a displacement of the first axis and axis rotations.

+**B** reserved

 **Pn** defines 6th axis behaviour